 The school is determined to vigorously challenge all forms of bullying.
 We will not tolerate any form of verbal, physical or psychological bullying.
-No student has the right to make other people feel insecure in the school.
-We have a firm anti-bullying policy and use a safeguarding app called Toot Toot.
-Students can report incidents by using the following link https://tkasa.tootoot.co.uk/login (Students will be given a login and password)
+No student has the right to make other people feel insecure in school.
+We have a firm anti-bullying policy and use a safeguarding app called My Voice.
+Students can report incidents by completing the My Voice form which can be found on our website under the Student tab.